Aliases for GCAT Gene

 The degradation of L-threonine to glycine consists of a two-step biochemical pathway involving the enzymes L-threonine dehydrogenase and 2-amino-3-ketobutyrate coenzyme A ligase.
 L-Threonine is first converted into 2-amino-3-ketobutyrate by L-threonine dehydrogenase.
 This gene encodes the second enzyme in this pathway, which then catalyzes the reaction between 2-amino-3-ketobutyrate and coenzyme A to form glycine and acetyl-CoA.
 The encoded enzyme is considered a class II pyridoxal-phosphate-dependent aminotransferase.
 Alternate splicing results in multiple transcript variants.
 A pseudogene of this gene is found on chromosome 14. [provided by RefSeq, Jan 2010]

 GeneCards Summary for GCAT Gene

 GCAT (Glycine C-Acetyltransferase) is a Protein Coding gene.
-Among its related pathways are Glycine, serine and threonine metabolism.
+Among its related pathways are Metabolism and Viral mRNA Translation.
 GO annotations related to this gene include pyridoxal phosphate binding and glycine C-acetyltransferase activity.
 An important paralog of this gene is ALAS2.